Managing and Leading in the Day Surgery Setting HEA3261

 For details of how to apply, please visit the apply page.

-For further module information, please contact the Module Leader Paul Rawling on 01695 657047 or email [email protected].
+If you have any queries regarding module content and your suitability to study please contact the Module Leader Paul Rawling on 01695 657047 or email [email protected].

 This module is an optional module for the following programmes: